jnduli/blog_jnduli.co.ke/content/basic_project_management_script_in_google_sheets.rst

 From the above code snippet, we first look for the columns named 'DateDue' and 'Status'.
-If they are not existent, the script stops working ans the sheet is not editted properly.
-Afterwards we just format the sheet appropriately based off this:
+If they are not existent, the script stops working because the sheet is not properly formatted.
+Afterwards we just format the sheet appropriately based off these rules:

 + If the date input is older than the current date, color the row red since it is a late task
-+ If date input is later than current task, rest the background color to white.
++ If date input is later than current task, reset the background color to white.
 + If status input is done, color the row green
 + If status is something other than done, do the date formatting.